bigbeefus/DMod40k/content/Core Rules.md

 ## **Barrage**

 Units firing indirectly using Barrage use the following procedure instead.
 Indirect Fire must be resolved using a Request Support order

-Artillery units with a Barrage weapon may elect to be deployed off-map.
+Artillery units with a Barrage weapon may elect to be deployed off-map, outside of the play area.
 Units deployed this way may only fire indirectly, and may not draw Line of Sight to any unit on the table.

-They do not count toward a player’s unit count.
+Barrage weapons fire as a Blast weapon with a -2 modifier to-hit.
+Barrage weapons that fire indirectly gain Pinning, and may be treated as having infinite range.

 A player may purchase a Pre-registered Target Point for 15 points as an Additional Fire Support choice.
 An artillery battery may choose to fire on this point without requiring a Request Support order.
-Spotter rounds targeting this area deviate as normal.
-Pre-registered Target Points are noted after Fortifications are deployed, but before any units are set up.

-**1\.
-Position Spotter Round**
-Place a spotter round marker anywhere on the table within the spotter’s line of sight and within 48” of the spotter.

-**2\.
-Spotter Round Deviation**
-The spotter round scatters 3D6”.
-If a direct hit is rolled on the scatter die, remove the highest die.
-This distance may be reduced by the spotter’s Ballistics Skill.

-**3\.
-Fire for Effect**
-Resolve each attack from the battery with Pinning as the corresponding blast size, hitting the unit closest to the spotter round on 6+ instead of 4+.
-For cover, draw Line of Sight from the spotter round’s marker.
-Blast modifiers apply.

 ## **Deep Strike**